 Cost of transport in Brisbane

-While the city has extensive bus and train networks, which make getting around the city convenient, transport in Brisbane is expensive.
+Even though the city has extensive bus and train networks, which make getting around easy and convenient, transport in Brisbane is expensive.
 There are ways to cut down on transport costs though.
-For those who plan on regular commuting, investing in a Go Card can save some money.
+For those who plan on regular commuting, investing in a Go Card can help save some money.

 Cost of groceries in Brisbane

-The cost of groceries in Brisbane might seem quite steep for some expats, particularly those hailing from countries with a significantly lower cost of living.
-Comparatively, grocery prices in Brisbane may be somewhat higher than what one might expect to pay in smaller cities or rural areas in Australia.
+The cost of groceries in Brisbane can be quite steep and somewhat higher than what you might expect to pay in smaller cities or rural areas in Australia.

 Cost of entertainment and eating out in Brisbane